koorchik/node-mole-rpc-transport-mqtt/README.md

 ```

 So, for each clients connection to server you will have a pair of topics.
-It looks a little bit more complecated but allows easely switch to many-to-many connection apprach.
+It looks a little bit more complicated but allows easely switch to many-to-many connection apprach.

 ### Many-to-many connections